 - Map the contact attributes to the fields of the given class.

 - Click Save.

-For example, when a user registers on the live site or edits their profile settings, the system automatically updates the data of the corresponding contact according to the mappings set for the User class.
+For example, when a user registers on a live site or edits their profile settings, the system automatically updates the data of the corresponding contact according to the mappings set for the User class.
 By default, the First name contact attribute is filled by the value of the FirstName field and so on.
-The same also applies to the Newsletter - Subscriber and Customer classes, which are instead used when a contact fills out a newsletter subscription form or registers as a customer.
+The same also applies to the Customer class, which is used instead when a contact registers as a customer.